OKIMUN

 Dear delegates and faculty advisors,

-I am honored to welcome you to Okinawa Model United Nations.
+We are honored to welcome you to Okinawa Model United Nations.

 Okinawa, known for its resilience in the face of hardship, particularly during World War II, stands today as a symbol of strength, peace, and perseverance.
 It is our hope that this same resilience and open-mindedness will be reflected in each of our delegates throughout the conference.